hanjingo/doc/interview.md

 A proxy operates at the application layer (Layer 7) and is application-specific (HTTP proxy, SOCKS proxy).
 A gateway can operate at multiple layers.
 All proxies are a type of gateway, but not all gateways are proxies.
 A router acting as a default gateway is NOT a proxy.

 For more info, see: [Routing#Gateway](NET/routing.md)

+#### What are the different types of network delays?

+Network delays fall into four main categories: Processing delay (time to process packet header), Queuing delay (time waiting in output queue), Transmission delay (time to push bits onto wire), and Propagation delay (time for signal to travel the physical medium).
+Total delay = Processing + Queuing + Transmission + Propagation.

+For more info, see: [Network Delay](NET/delay.md)

+#### How does SSL/TLS work?
+What happens during a TLS handshake?

+TLS (Transport Layer Security) is a cryptographic protocol that provides encryption, authentication, and integrity for network communications.
+During the TLS handshake, client and server negotiate cipher suites, exchange certificates for authentication, and generate session keys using asymmetric cryptography (RSA or ECDHE).
+The handshake establishes a shared secret without exposing it, then switches to symmetric encryption (AES) for bulk data transfer.
+This entire process happens in milliseconds before any application data is sent.

+For more info, see: [SSL/TLS](NET/ssl.md)

+#### What is a VLAN (Virtual LAN)?

+A VLAN (Virtual LAN) is a logical segmentation of a physical network into multiple isolated broadcast domains.
+Devices in different VLANs cannot communicate directly without a router or Layer 3 switch, even if they're connected to the same physical switch.
+VLANs improve security by isolating traffic, reducing broadcast storms, simplifying network management, and helping enforce security policies.

+For more info, see: [Virtual LAN (VLAN)](NET/vlan.md)

 ### IP